-So you can neglect some things in this because usually this capacitance have high values.
-So finally you end up with, and this capacitance can also be neglected or absorbed into the, because we are looking at a capacitance value which are the only high compared to the lead capacitance.

-So you get as an approximate of presentation a series network of L, R and C. So C is the idealist, idealized part of the capacitor.
-And R and L are mostly contributed by the leads or maybe even from the, R mostly from the capacitance itself.
+So you can neglect some things in this because usually this capacitive impedance have high values.
+So finally you end up with, and this capacitance can also be neglected or absorbed into this, because we are looking at a capacitance value which are always high compared to the lead capacitance.
+So you get as an approximate of representation a series network of L, R and C. So C is the idealized part of the capacitor.
+And R and L are mostly contributed by the leads or maybe even from the capacitance itself.
 So this may be an idealized capacitor.
 So it is a series resonance circuit.
 Sorry, this is not an idealized capacitor.
 This is a real capacitor as opposed to an idealized capacitor C.

-So if you write the impedance of this real capacitor, then we get R plus+ J omega L plus+ 1 by J omega C. Now you can do a Bode plot, a frequency plot or Bode plot of this.
+So if you write the impedance of this real capacitor, then we get $R + j\omega L + 1/j\omega C$.
+Now you can do a Bode plot, a frequency plot or Bode plot of this.
 So we are, at the corners we are doing this idealization and we are assuming sharp turnaround at the corners just for easiness, so let us take this impedance.
-You increase the impedance from 0 hertz, 0 frequency and so then it is only R plus+ J omega L is 0.
+You increase the impedance from 0 hertz, 0 frequency and so then it is $+j\omega L$ is 0.
 So this part is 0.
 And this part is omega equal to 0, infinity, idealized.

 So you assume from some very high impedance, you are coming down from very high impedance for the capacitor, for DC because DC is completely blocked by this capacitor.
-Then as the frequency is increased, this becomes a finite value but since frequency is small, this is a high number compared to J omega L. This is such a small and R is kind of constant.
+Then as the frequency is increased, this becomes a finite value but since frequency is small, this is a high number compared to $j\omega L$.
+This is such a small and R is kind of constant.
 So as the frequency continue to increase, you see that this impedance from the inductive part is increasing whereas this impedance from the capacitive part is decreasing.
 So inductive part increasing, capacitive part decreasing and at some point both will become equal and cancel each other.

-So because this is J omega L, this is 1 by J. 1 by J is minus- J, so these two, the sum of this value is decreasing all the time as the frequency is getting increased.
+So because this is $j\omega L$, this is 1/j.
+1/j is minus -j, so these two, the sum of this value is decreasing all the time as the frequency is getting increased.
 So finally, that impedance comes down.
 So during this regime, it is acting as a capacitor.
 So at this frequency, when impedance of this part and this part are equal, total impedance become the resistance R, then beyond that this part is dominant.
 Inductive part is dominant.
 So then from that time onwards you have approximately 20 dB per decade increase in impedance as you would expect from inductor.

-Same thing will happen with the face also, minus- 90 here it transition into plus+ 90 as if it is an inductor.
-So this transitional frequency or resonance frequency is given by when these two are equal, J omega L equals 1 by J omega C, and that is given by 1 by 2 pi square root of LC when these two terms are equal.
+Same thing will happen with the phase also, minus- 90 here it transition into plus+ 90 as if it is an inductor.
+So this transitional frequency or resonance frequency is given by when these two are equal, $j\omega L + 1/j\omega C$, and that is given by $f=1/2\pi\sqrt{LC}$ when these two terms are equal.
 So that is the resonance frequency.
 So above the resonance frequency, the idealized capacitor is not really acting as a capacitor.
 It is acting more like an inductor.
 So while selecting a capacitor, you have to know what is the resonance frequency of that capacitor and you have to know the operating frequency where the capacitor will be employed.

 And the operating frequency should be much less than the resonance frequency.
-You can use it at any frequency.
+You cannot use it at any frequency.
 Then how do you reduce or how do you increase the resonance frequency?